kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 If e2e tests are not necessary or useful, explain why.
 -->

-We will add the following e2e tests:
+We will add the following e2e autoscaling tests:
-- Test scaling with a deployment and unrelated job sharing labels (with and without strictPodSelection)
-- Test scaling with multiple workload types that share label selectors
+- For owner references strategy:
+  - Workload should not scale up when CPU/Memory usage comes from pods not owned by the target
+  - HPA ignores metrics from pods with matching labels but no owner reference to the target

 [e2e autoscaling tests]: https://github.com/kubernetes/kubernetes/tree/master/test/e2e/autoscaling